-The Custom Shop limited production to 300 models.
-And although second hand models of that guitar are available on sites like Reverb, the starting price is around $15,000/£12,000.
-So unfortunately, for most of us, neither of these are viable options.
+The Custom Shop limited production to 300 models, and although second hand models of that guitar are available on sites like Reverb, the starting price is around $15,000/£12,000.
+So unfortunately, for most of players, neither of these are viable options.

 Luckily though, there are a whole range of modern Gibson Les Pauls and Les Paul replicas to suit every budget.

 In the lower price range, I would recommend going for an Epiphone replica.
 Some great options to consider here are as follows:

 Moving on from the Epiphone range, one of he cheaper Gibson Tribute or Studio models could make a great choice:

 Finally, if you are looking to spend a bit more and make an investment, then either a Gibson Les Paul or a Custom Shop model would be your best choice.
 Some of the best options in this price range are as follows:

 - Gibson Les Paul Standard ’50s Gold Top